mellium/xmpp/README.md

-# Koine
+# Koiné

-**Koine** is an XMPP JID address library and validator for Go which aims to be fully [RFC 6122][rfc6122] compliant, except using [IDNA2008][idna2008] for normalizing domain names.
+**Koiné** is an XMPP JID address library and validator for Go which aims to be fully [RFC 6122][rfc6122] compliant, except using [IDNA2008][idna2008] for normalizing domain names.